What is a failure code?

 A failure code is a short and simple way of cross-referencing against a list of reasons for failure.
 This allows maintenance workers to figure out why an asset or system failed during production.
 Maintenance failure codes are usually in the form of numbers or as an alphanumeric acronym.

-If an organization is using computerized maintenance management software (CMMS), a failure code can be applied to a work order for quick reference.
+If an organization is using computerized maintenance management software (CMMS (opens in new tab)), a failure code can be applied to a work order for quick reference.
 While there are some common industry equipment failure codes, each organization typically creates their own CMMS failure codes list according to how they go about labeling assets internally and the types of equipment they use during operations.

 What are the benefits of using failure codes?

 There are two significant benefits to using failure codes, particularly with a CMMS.
 The immediate benefit of using failure codes is that it ensures you’re able to accurately and quickly identify breakdowns so they can be given the attention they require.
 When a breakdown occurs, it can be all too easy to just fix the thing that broke, rather than think about why it broke.
 Failure codes, on the other hand, are correlated to reasons for failure, so in order to assign a failure code, you need to take the time to understand why a failure or defect occurred.
-This can be done by carrying out a root cause analysis.
+This can be done by carrying out a root cause analysis (opens in new tab).
 When done correctly, each of your failures will be assigned into a pre-defined category, such as breakage, corrosion, imbalance, misalignment, overheating, or vibration.

 The long-term benefit of using failure codes is when it comes time to assess and optimize your maintenance operations.
 By consistently assigning failure codes in your CMMS every time you experience a breakdown, you’ll acquire a backlog of historical data that you can refer to at any time and analyze for insights on how to do a better job preventing asset breakdowns in the future.